ELynx/zoom-fx-modding/README.md

 ## Where do I start if I want to do something similar?
 Glad you asked, visit [library](library/README.md) for text descriptions and useful links, and [DYI section](diy/README.md) for hands-on materials such as scripts and so on.

+## Dibs
+I call dibs on sorting index `0xF1` (decimal `241`) across all effect types.
+I will use sub-indexes if I have more than one effect in category.